limbenkep/Programming-paradigm-lab1/README.md

 programing paradigm, the use of regular expressions and writing pseudocode.

 # Procedures
-First, the following pseudocode was written; Pseudocode
+First, the following pseudocode was written;

+**Pseudocode**

+#Reads data from file, extract relevant information and print to console

 1. fileReaderVariable <- **Initialize** a file Reader

 2. container <- **Initialize** a container